Tribes-Dapp/contracts/README.md

 - To implement the plugin contract (Proxy) in testnet, run the command below:

 > [!IMPORTANT]
-> Before deploying the above contract, it is necessary to modify the salt contained in (path).
+> Before deploying the above contract, it is necessary to modify the salt contained in [path](https://github.com/Tribes-Dapp/contracts/blob/main/script/utils/Helper.sol).
 Behind this implementation, we have a deterministic deployment; if the salt is not changed, the transaction will be reverted by the network.

     ```bash
     $ make plugin